森 mori: woods

 Mori-no-kawa Spring is surrounded by a small forested park, with a few monuments explaining the heavenly maiden legend.
 The spring (known as a ヒージャーガー hiijaagaa in Okinawa language) is considered somewhat of a sacred place where people would gather water for cooking, drinking, laundry, etc; often in Okinawa you will see small altars here.
+Sacred spots are called utaki 御嶽 in Ryukyuan language, and are oftentimes a water spring, mountain, woods, cave, etc.

 The Legend of Hagoromo (羽衣 hagoromo: celestial robe): A long time ago a farmer (in other stories he is a woodcutter) named Ufuya Okuma was on his way home when stopped by the Mori-no-kawa (spring); to his amazement he saw a beautiful woman, a celestial being, bathing in the water.
 Not too far away was her celestial robe (called “hagoromo”) hanging on a tree branch.
 The farmer decided to take her heavenly garment and hide it.
 When the celestial maiden discovered her robe had mysteriously vanished she was upset since she could not return to the heavens without it.
 Ufuya returned and came to the “rescue” of the distressed woman, clothed her, and took her into his house, basically tricking her.
 Since she could not return home to the heavens, she became the farmer’s wife and later gave birth to two children, a boy and a girl.
 Legend says that one day the maiden heard her little daughter singing a lullaby, “Don’t cry baby.
 Toubins-hanin’s (angel’s wings) are hidden in the storehouse under the millet.
 Don’t cry baby.”
-The maiden rushed to the storehouse and there she found her hidden robe.
-She left to return to the heavens, never to return.
+The maiden rushed to the storehouse and there she found her hidden celestial robe.
+She immediately left to return to the heavens, never to return again.

 What became of her daughter is not really certain, but legend is that the son grew up and became a great king, King Satto, a once great king of the Chuzan region, the central area of the Ryukyu Kingdom during the 14th Century.
 This is the Ryukuan legend of the celestial robe.